mantyz/serialport/README.md

 # serialport
 first commit

-use npm install for serialport nw-gyp for building serialport
+use npm install for serialport.

+nw-gyp for building serialport.